Waynexlink/dauyomglobalnigerianlimited/src/content/blog/how-to-identify-a-quality-car-for-sale.md

 A good car is more than just shiny paint — it’s about **performance, reliability, and peace of mind**.
 By following these simple checks, you’ll know when you’ve found a vehicle that’s truly worth it.

-At **Kendomon Motors**, we make that process even easier.
+At **dauyom Motors**, we make that process even easier.
 Every car we list is thoroughly inspected and verified, so you can drive home knowing you made the right choice.

 ---

 _Ready to find your next car?
-Explore our latest models and listings today at [Kendomon Motors](https://kendomonmotors.netlify.app/)._
+Explore our latest models and listings today at [dauyom Motors](https://dauyommotors.netlify.app/)._